AliasAntoine9/AutosCheck/README.md

-# FastAPIServer
+# AutosCheck
-Implement new FastAPI server for training
+Implement an API to manage cars maintenance.